 There are 14 CU (credit units) required for completion of the degree.
 Each credit unit is equivalent to one course (1 CU = 1 course).
-The total cost of the program will vary slightly based on how many classes you plan on taking per semester.
-Full-time students typically have two 3-credit semesters and two 4-credit semesters while part-time students typically take 2 CUs per semester.
+The semester and total cost of the program will vary slightly based on how many classes you plan on taking per semester.
+Full-time students typically have two 3-CU-semesters and two 4-CU-semesters while part-time students typically take 2 CUs per semester.

 Tuition Support from the MPH Program

 - Merit Scholarships are evaluated by the Admission Committee during the application process.
 No additional essay or application required to be considered.
 Preference will be given to those who will increase the diversity of the public health workforce, including first generation learners.
-Potential awardees will be invited for an additional interview (video or in person) by the Merit Scholarship committee.
-Awards typically cover from 4 to 10 CU (i.e. up to 70% of tuition).
+Potential awardees will be invited for an additional interview by the committee.
+These scholarships typically cover 4 to 10 CUs, or approximately $18,616 to $46,540.

 - Paul D. Coverdell Fellows Program

 - Returning Peace Corps volunteers (RPCV) are eligible for a 7 CU tuition waiver (50% of tuition).
-No additional application is required to be considered for this Fellowship beyond the SOPHAS application.
+No additional application is required to be considered for this Fellowship.

 - MPH Assistantship Positions

 - Graduate Assistantship (GA) positions are available to students in any year of study.
 GAs work with one of the MPH core faculty on their public health projects (research or practice) and are compensated $2,500 per semester for 8-10 hours per week or $5,000 per semester for 16-20 hours per week.
 The hours per week depends on the faculty member's projects.

-- Teaching Assistantships (TA) are available to qualified students who have excelled in a particular course.
+- Teaching Assistantship (TA) positions are available to qualified students who have excelled in a particular course.
 TA positions offer a stipend of $3,000 per semester for approximately 10 hours per week of work to support the faculty teaching an MPH course.

-GA and TA positions are available only to matriculated students.
-There are at least 6 GAships and 25 TAships available per year.
+- GA and TA positions are available only to matriculated students.

 With questions or concerns about financing your degree, please contact Nick Van Meter (email@example.com).